RoDoCode/ImpactClarity/README.md

 Rinse & Repeat <br>

 #### Instagram content details:
-- We will always include an extensicve list of keywords hidden within videos and images for search engine optimization to reach the largest number of relevant users connect by the social platforms algorithm.
+- We will always include an extensive list of keywords hidden within videos and images for search engine optimization to reach the largest number of relevant users connect by the social platforms algorithm.
 - A backlog of this content can be made so that posting is a 5 minute activity for the coach each morning or every other morning.
 - Creating an account which is connected to as many organisations and groups as possible to increase reach of content to users who are interested is key to this social media strategy.

+#### Facebook content details:
+- The Facebook business page the same content as instagram and could easily use the same copy and images.
+For added networking via the facebook algorithm the coach or a media manager would need to be on this daily and staying in contact with other.
+- View ImpactClarity's Facebook business page [here](https://www.facebook.com/profile.php?id=61559749910439)
+- Or is the Facebook algorithm catches the page for not being a real business [here](https://impactclarity.s3.eu-north-1.amazonaws.com/static/pdfs/impact_clarity_facebook_business_page.pdf)

 ## UX
 This site was created respecting the Five Planes Of Website Design:<br>